Biodiesel

 What is Bio - Diesel?

-Bio-diesel may be treated as an alternative fuel to diesel produced from crude mineral oil, but the fact is diesel engines were originally designed to run on vegetable based oils by Rudolf Diesel
+Bio-diesel may be treated as an alternative fuel to diesel produced from crude mineral oil, but the fact is that diesel engines were originally designed to run on vegetable-based oils by Rudolf Diesel

-Bio-diesel may have as strict definition for tax purposes, but we see it more as a generic term, which covers all diesel which is purely vegetable based, for example:
+Bio-diesel may have a strict definition for tax purposes, but we see it more as a generic term, which covers all diesel which is purely vegetable-based, for example:

 SVO (Straight Vegetable Oil)

-Yes the basic diesel engine will run on pure vegetable oil without modification.
-What you need to realise is diesel engines like to run at speed and under load.
-If this is not achieved engine temperatures will not build up and you will get an incomplete combustion.
-Hence the reason why cars running on cooking oil smell like a chip shop due to unburnt and partially burnt oil in the exhaust gas!
+Yes, the basic diesel engine will run on pure vegetable oil without modification.
+What you need to realise is that diesel engines like to run at speed and under load.
+If this is not achieved, engine temperatures will not build up, and you will get incomplete combustion.
+Hence, the reason why cars running on cooking oil smell like a chip shop is due to unburnt and partially burnt oil in the exhaust gas!

 WVO (Waste Vegetable Oil)

-Same as above but waste cooking oil is settled to remove heavy acidic fatty content and later filtered down to 10 micron or less.
+Same as above, but waste cooking oil is settled to remove heavy acidic fatty content and later filtered down to 10 microns or less.

-Bio-diesel is produced by chemically reacting pure vegetable based oil and or animal fats (both are types of Tri-Glyceride), with methanol using sodium hydroxide (lye/causitc soda) as a catalyst.
+Bio-diesel is produced by chemically reacting pure vegetable-based oil and or animal fats (both are types of Tri-Glyceride), with methanol using sodium hydroxide (lye/caustic soda) as a catalyst.

 biodiesel equation_cater oils

-This equation (transesterification), show the reaction of synthesising oils into bio-diesel and its bi product Gylcerin in its simplest form.
+This equation (transesterification) shows the reaction of synthesising oils into bio-diesel and its byproduct Glycerin in its simplest form.
 This equation would be correct if only using pure fresh vegetable oil as the feedstock and 100% pure reactants.

-It does not take into account that when using WVO and animal fats some of the Triglcerides will be broken down into Diglycerides and Monoglycerides + Free Fatty Acids during cooking.
-Therefore the actual process of treating used cooking oils is a lot more complicated and will involve pretreatment such as acid esterification,
+It does not take into account that when using WVO and animal fats, some of the Triglycerides will be broken down into Diglycerides and Monoglycerides + Free Fatty Acids during cooking.
+Therefore, the actual process of treating used cooking oils is a lot more complicated and will involve pretreatment such as acid esterification,

 When using used cooking oil, there is also the added difficulty of water being present in the oil.
-Luckily most of the water falls out of the oil under heating, but some remains “stuck” to the oil and when this is added into the reaction and it creates soap rather than bio-diesel.
+Luckily, most of the water falls out of the oil under heating, but some remains “stuck” to the oil, and when this is added into the reaction, it creates soap rather than bio-diesel.

-This is fine is small quantities as it can be washed out in a further process, but is something that needs to be avoided.
+This is fine in small quantities as it can be washed out in a further process, but it is something that needs to be avoided.

 Do we produce Bio-diesel?